 What’s in a Business Credit Report?

-Different business credit reports include varying specifics, but in general, you can expect to find certain categories of information:
+Different business credit reports include varying details.
+In general, though, you can expect to find the following information.

 - Company name

 - Names of key personnel

 - Type of company

 - Year the company was founded

 - Number of employees

 - Financial information about your interactions with banks, creditors and suppliers, such as the following: